Difference-in-Differences Designs: A Practitioner's Guide: DiD designs with multiple time periods

 \subsubsection{Estimators for staggered designs with covariates}

 As the discussions in Section \ref{sec:identification_staggered} made it clear, we can view the staggered DiD setups as a collection of simpler $2\times2$ DiD building blocks.
-A benefit of this interpretation is that, if a parallel trends is only plausible after conditioning on covariates that are determinants of the changes in untreated potential outcomes, we can straightforwardly leverage all the results discussed in Section \ref{sec:covariates} and identify, estimate and make inference about the $ATT(g,t)$'s using regression adjustment, inverse probability weighting, or doubly robust methods.
+A benefit of this interpretation is that, if parallel trends holds only after conditioning on the covariates that determine untreated potential outcome changes, we can easily leverage all the results discussed in Section \ref{sec:covariates} to identify, estimate and make inference about the $ATT(g,t)$'s, using regression adjustment, inverse probability weighting, or doubly robust methods.

 Of course, to proceed in this manner, we would need to adopt conditioned on covariates versions of Assumption \ref{ass:gt-parallel-trends-never}, \ref{ass:gt-parallel-trends-nyt} or \ref{ass:gt-parallel-trends-all}, as well as impose an overlap condition.
-Given that all these are fairly similar to each other, here we only state an extension of Assumption \ref{ass:gt-parallel-trends-nyt} and a strong overlap condition that can be used for all three cases.
+Given that all these are fairly similar to each other, here we state only an extension of Assumption \ref{ass:gt-parallel-trends-nyt} and a strong overlap condition that can be used for all three cases.